 There are times when the scale of improvement that can be achieved and the benefits that can be delivered, warrant a major service change.
 It is for these large scale changes that the NHS England Good Practice Guide has been produced.

 It takes into account national guidance published by NHS England on “Planning and Delivering Service Changes for Patients” and also on the role of Clinical Senates in providing clinical advice to inform NHS England’s service change assurance process.

 Putting the needs of patients first

-In line National guidance from NHS ENgland and our PPI strategy, we will put the needs of patients and the public first when developing proposals for major service change.
+In line with national guidance from NHS England and our PPI strategy, we will put the needs of patients and the public first when developing proposals for major service change.

 Change will be clinically-led and underpinned by a clear evidence base.
 We will involve the local clinical community and health and social care partners, ensuring that we take advantage of the opportunities for integrating services.

 We believe that involving patients and the wider public is essential for the design of high quality services.

 People with specific health needs, or people who care for them, are experts in that area, and we are committed to using their expertise in shaping the health services they use.

 This does not mean that our service change proposals will always prove to be uncontroversial.
 Rather it means that decisions will be reached through open and transparent discussions, where people are able to influence decisions and see how their feedback has been acted upon.

 Involving people in our work will also help address health inequalities, aiming to ensure that services are available and accessible to all sections of our diverse community.